 Section 2.06: Counting and Reporting Participating Athletes

-A Special Olympics Athlete is currently defined as a person who: is eligible to participate; registers to participate in accordance with these General Rules; trains at an Official Sport or Recognized Sport for a minimum of eight weeks during a calendar year; and competes in a local, state, or Program Special Olympics competition according to Special Olympics standards or participates in a Motor Activities Training Program.
-SOI shall approve a standardized methodology pursuant to Section 5.06(c), which shall prescribe the standards and methods used by all Accredited Programs for counting and reporting on the numbers of registered and participating Special Olympics Athletes, and the numbers of Unified Partners who participate in Special Olympics Unified Sports®, in their respective jurisdictions.
+A Special Olympics Athlete is currently defined as a person who: is eligible to participate; registers to participate following these General Rules; trains at an Official Sport or Recognized Sport for a minimum of eight weeks during a calendar year; and competes in a local, state, or Program Special Olympics competition according to Special Olympics standards or participates in a Motor Activities Training Program.
+SOI shall approve a standardized methodology pursuant to Section 5.06(b), which shall prescribe the standards and methods used by all Accredited Programs for counting and reporting on the numbers of registered and participating Special Olympics Athletes and the numbers of Unified Partners who participate in Special Olympics Unified Sports®, in their respective jurisdictions.
 SOI shall keep Accredited Programs regularly informed of the approved methods for counting and reporting on participating athletes through periodic written policy directives to all Accredited Programs.
-SOI may revise definitions, clarification and directions as it deems appropriate (including the definition of a Special Olympics athlete) from time to time.
+SOI may revise definitions, clarification, and directions as it deems appropriate (including the definition of a Special Olympics athlete) from time to time.
 Such revisions shall not be considered an amendment to the General Rules.
-In particular cases, SOI may grant particular Accredited Programs permission to depart from the standardized methodology approved by SOI, if SOI is satisfied that the data which are gathered and reported by that Accredited Program are otherwise reliable and fairly state the number of eligible and participating athletes in that Accredited Program's jurisdiction.
+In particular cases, SOI may grant particular Accredited Programs permission to depart from the standardized methodology approved by SOI if SOI is satisfied that the data which are gathered and reported by that Accredited Program are otherwise reliable and fairly state the number of eligible and participating athletes in that Accredited Program's jurisdiction.